stuart/oqgraph_rails/README.md

 This is strongly dependent on how well connected the graph is.

 To find shortest paths between nodes takes about 5 to 10ms per request.
+To find all connected nodes takes about 30 to 50ms.
+The slow bit becomes instatiation of the models.

 Here's an example request:
   Processing OqgraphUsersController#show_path (for 127.0.0.1 at 2010-07-21 17:09:59) [GET]
   Parameters: {"id"=>"223", "other_id"=>"2333"}